Rock 'n' Roll Train

-"Rock 'n' Roll Train" is a song by Australian rock band AC/DC.
+"Rock 'n' Roll Train" is a song by the Australian hard rock band AC/DC.
 It is the first track on the album Black Ice to receive radio airplay.
 The band released a 7-inch vinyl single that featured the song "Rock 'n' Roll Train" on Side A, and "War Machine" on Side B. The 7-inch single came in a sleeve with its own unique artwork.
 The 7-inch vinyl was also made available in the United States through some independent record shops.

 As with the success of the Black Ice album, the single was released to huge success.
 It was used in many television advertisements, more often being used as ESPN sports bumpers.
-It hit No. 1 on the U.S. Billboard Hot Mainstream Rock Tracks, staying there for over three weeks.
+It hit No. 1 on the U.S. Billboard Hot Mainstream Rock Tracks, staying there for three weeks.
 The song was also the first by AC/DC to chart on Billboard Alternative Songs chart.

-With the exception of new material from an album they are touring behind, this is one of the only two songs released after "For Those About to Rock (We Salute You)" that the band still performs live in concert, the other being "Thunderstruck".
+"Rock 'n Roll Train" has been a staple of the band's live concert performances since it was released in 2008 although it was removed from the setlist halfway during the Power Up Tour in 2025.
+Due to its popularity among fans, AC/DC has performed it over 250 times as of December 2024, making it one of the group's top thirty most-played pieces (above earlier released tracks with related titles such as "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)" and "Rock 'n' Roll Damnation").